 That's the best story in my arsenal of otherwise terrible stories, so thanks for letting me share.

 TWO POUND A LUNG, FOUR POUND A TIGER

 My friend and I were on a skate trip in Russia, sessioning a spot near what we'd come to learn was a black market.
-We'd come to learn that because the kind of people we saw walking in and out looked like they were always only a few moments from death, kept alive by whatever was in the medical-grade bags they'd leave with (we surmised they were either organs or stem cell milkshakes).
+We'd come to learn that because the kind of people we saw walking in and out looked like they were permanently moments from death, only kept alive by whatever was in the medical-grade bags they'd leave with (we surmised they were either organs or stem cell milkshakes).

 We figured the guy was going to load the tiger into a big van parked up nearby, but he walked straight past that, up to potentially the smallest Lada ever made and crammed the tiger in the back seat.
 Hands down, that was the most bizarre thing I have ever or probably ever will witness in my life.
 Thanks, Russia!

-The last and only time I went on vacation with my entire family, my fat uncle got hugely drunk on sangria and fell asleep on a float that slowly drifted out to sea.
-After several hours of what he described as “time I never want to have to think about again,” the coastguard found him.
-My poor uncle had to go straight to hospital to treat the steaming burns covering over 75 percent of his body.
+The last and only time I went on holiday with my entire family, my fat uncle got hugely drunk on sangria and fell asleep on a lilo that slowly floated out to sea.
+After several hours of what he described as “time I never want to have to think about again”, the coastguard found him.
+Poor uncle had to go straight to hospital to treat the steaming burns covering over 75 percent of his body.

 I can still smell the burnt flesh and vomit.